 - 1. Figure indicates last two bus cycles of a program or erase operation. - 2.
-PA = program address, SA = sector address, PD = program data. - 3.
-DQ7# is the complement of the data written to the device.
-D{OUT} is the data written to the device. - 4.
-Waveforms are for the word mode.
+PA = program address, SA = sector address, PD = program data. - DQ7# is the complement of the data written to the device.
+D{OUT} is the data written to the device.